f-binder/roc_pub/README.md

 This repository does NOT deal with ROC curve theory or ROC curves' mathematical properties.

-I included a small toy dataset in the ./data/ folder, with a GroundTruth column (‘GT’), and two classifiers with continuous outputs (‘pred1’, ‘pred2’).
+I included a small toy dataset in the ./data/ folder, with a Ground-Truth column (‘gt’), and two classifiers with continuous outputs (‘pred1’, ‘pred2’).